Recombinant Proteins

 Family with Sequence Similarity 107, Member B Human Recombinant

-FAM107B Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 154 amino acids (1-131) and having a molecular mass of 17.9kDa.
+FAM107B Human Recombinant protein is produced in E. coli.
+It is a single, non-glycosylated polypeptide chain containing 154 amino acids (residues 1-131) with a molecular weight of 17.9 kDa.
+A 23 amino acid His-tag is fused to the N-terminus.
+The protein is purified using proprietary chromatographic techniques.

 Shipped with Ice Packs